-NASA Jet Propulsion Laboratory (JPL) is currently accepting applications for the Spring 2018 Student Independent Research Internship (SIRI) Program!
+NASA Jet Propulsion Laboratory (JPL) is now recruiting a Fall 2021 cohort for the Student Independent Research Internship (SIRI) Program!
 Please read this entire email carefully if you are interested in applying, as it contains important changes.

-To be eligible for SIRI, you must meet the following requirements:
+To be eligible for SIRI, students must meet the following requirements:

 - Age of 18+

-- Able to earn independent study or course credit for the SIRI experience at SCC
+- Must be able to earn academic or independent study credit for the SIRI experience at the college

-- Must be willing to participate in bi-weekly intern workshops at JPL, and prepare progress plans, reports, and final presentation
+- Must be willing to participate in intern meetings, and prepare progress plans, reports, and a final presentation

 Please note the following:

-- SIRI is an unpaid internship experience, and students will not receive compensation for travel to and from JPL.
+- SIRI is an unpaid internship experience, and students will not receive compensation.

-- Students must remain enrolled in their independent study credit hours for the duration of the internship.
+- Students must remain enrolled in their academic or independent study credit hours for the term of the internship.

 - Students may only participate in SIRI for one quarter or semester.

 - Offer letters will be emailed to accepted students beginning June 28, 2021 until all available SIRI internships are filled.

 INSTRUCTIONS FOR APPLYING